Nikko pops in my head, “Do we build another room for the girl, Britt.”

 “I will, it just seems strange.
 Chloe said she’s never mentioned them to her either.
 Oh well, we’ll find out when we do.”

 “We coached the family not to ask about her past, Kota B spoke to the children.
 She didn’t say why Britt is here.
 She told me that Nadia said they don’t worry about the past, theirs or anyone else’s.
-Her exact words were, the past is a dream and not real.”
+Her exact words were, the past is a dream and not real, the future is real, just unknown.”

 The kids hustle upstairs, Britt remains seated.